-This three-year project will improve service response for immigrant women who are victims of domestic and intimate partner violence (D/IPV) in New Brunswick.
-Through partnerships, community coordination will be fostered between provincial government departments, D/IPV support service providers, immigrant serving organizations and community partners, incorporating the lens of immigrant and newcomer women’s experiences throughout the project.
-The learnings from this project will be integrated into future provincial strategies to address D/IPV experienced by immigrant and newcomer women and will inform best practices in integrating and supporting immigrant women in New Brunswick.
+This three-year project is contributing to improving the service response for immigrant women who are victims of domestic and intimate partner violence (D/IPV) in New Brunswick.
+Through partnerships, community coordination and resources are fostered between provincial government departments, D/IPV support service providers, immigrant serving organizations and community partners, all while incorporating the lens of immigrant and newcomer women’s experiences throughout the project.
+Together, project partners are ensuring that “every door is the right door”, and that immigrant women have access to the information and services they deserve in times of need.
+The learnings from this project are being integrated into our future provincial strategies and trainings to address D/IPV experienced by immigrant and newcomer women and will inform best practices in integrating and supporting immigrant women in New Brunswick.

 *This project is possible due to funding by Status of Women Canada.